po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/20-Stu_Instance-Method/README.md

 ## Acceptance Criteria

-* It's done when the model includes an instance method .
+* It's done when the model includes an instance method.

-* It's done when the instance method compares the user's input with the hashed password.
+* It's done when the instance method compares the user's input with the user's hashed password.

 ## 💡 Hint(s)